paramireze/paramireze.github.io/_posts/2018-05-07-understanding-philips-ai.markdown

 categories: Ruby Rails development
 ---

-Philips Analytic Bridge is a place where developers can go to build clinical applications.
-AI bridge  is able to take clinical systems and store their data into a noramlized central database.
+Philips Analytic Bridge provides a data and development platform which allow Health Care instituations to collaborate data and software solutions.
+Bridge is able to take clinical systems and store their data into a normalized central database.
 Application developers then has the option to use their integrated ruby rails  technology stack for development.

 ![rails framework diagram]({{ "/assets/rails/rails_framework_diagram.png" }})